YWMKerman/AfterSolarSystem/readme.md

   At the same time, there is still one last scientific expedition team lingering on Mars, but it will not be long before they had to leave there, as the ocean is boiling and evaporating which will cause creatures to die.
 Meanwhile, the celestial bodies at the edge of the solar system are also quietly changing under the subtle influence of the sun.
 Some gases that once existed in solid form are evaporating, and oceans composed of liquid gas has appeared on the dark and distant world.
 We know very little about those mysterious dark worlds, which are waiting for us to explore and unearth their unknown dusty history.

-## ***Advantage***
+# ***Advantages Compared to RealSolorSystem***

+- Focused more on sci-fi ideas than reality

-Compared to `RealSolarSystem`, `AfterSolarSystem` adds many assumptions and ideas to simulate the ﻿scenario of the solar system billions of years later.
-Colonizing Mars, terraforming Titan, capturing rogue planets, some hypothetical celestial bodies in the solar system, are all included in the mod.
+Compared to `RealSolarSystem`, `AfterSolarSystem` adds many assumptions and ideas which are based on science fictions to simulate the ﻿scenario of the solar system billions of years later.
+Including colonizing Mars, terraforming Titan, capturing rogue planets, and some hypothetical celestial bodies.
 Although these sci-fi ideas are divorced from the rationality of reality, they make the game more interesting.
-In contrast, `RSS`, which is entirely based on the reality, may let you feel boring and lifeless when playing.
-In `ASS`, however, almost every celestial body has surface structural features like plants, rocks, ice spikes, floating islands, as well as a variety of liquid lakes, such as liquid nitrogen lakes, metallic hydrogen lakes, supercritical fluid lakes and so on.
-It even allows you to land on the core of a gas planet.
-Additionally, some celestial bodies with high temperature or extremely high atmospheric pressure are waiting for you to explore.
-I promise that they will make your gaming experience more interesting.At the same time, ASS reasonably allocates computer performance resources, which ensures the minimum occupation of system resources, such as RAM and VRAM, without affecting the visual effects.

-_**So how does ASS, a large-scale Planet Pack Mod similar to RSS better performance than RSS+RVE2.0?**_ First, ASS customizes textures of appropriate resolution for each celestial body.
-The resolution of the texture depends on the characteristics of the planet's surface, the degree of brightness, whether there is global cloud cover, etc. This solution will greatly reduce the load on the computer caused by the texture of large-scale celestial bodies; At the same time, the features on the planetary surface, such as plants, volcanoes, boulders, floating islands, etc.are compressed to the maximum extent without affecting the visual effect, which further reduces the demand for graphics cards,At the same time, most unnecessary collision boxes are turned off to further optimize performance.
-Even if you turn on "terrain scatters density up to 100%", a computer equipped with an I7-7700K 16GB RAM and Intel HD Graphics 630 GPU can run it smoothly.
-If you have the StockVolumetricClouds Mod or EnvironmentalVisualEnhancements installed, ASS will also try to reduce the GPU load as much as possible by turning off cloud shadows or lowering the cloud sampling rate to avoid slow performance as much as possible, of course, this is to ensure that the visual effect is not much different.
-At the same time, in terms of loading, ASS adopts the "OnDemand" loading method, which simply means that it loads every celestial body you can see, and does not load invisible ones.
-This further reduces the RAM usage.
-ASS is not like some RSS mods that blindly stack high texture resolution in exchange for the best visual effects.
-What ASS needs to do is to balance performance and visual effects so that more low-performance computers can run it smoothly.
+In contrast, `RSS` focuses more on reality.

+- Better performace

+ASS ensures the minimum occupation of system resources by reasonably allocating resources, without affecting the visual effects too much.
+It does this by using some optimizations listed below.

+1. The texture resolution is customized for each celestial body depending on the specific characteristics of the planet.
+2. The features on the planetary surface are compressed to the maximum extent without affecting the visual effect.
+3. Most unnecessary collision boxes are turned off to further optimize performance.
+4. The cloud shadows will be turned off and the cloud sampling rate will be made lower if you have `StockVolumetricClouds` or `EnvironmentalVisualEnhancements` installed.
+5. ASS avoids loading invisible celestial bodies by adopting the `OnDemand` loading method.

+ASS balances performance and visual effects so that low-performance computers can run it smoothly.

 ***

-# _****Compatibility and Hardware Requirements****_
+# ***Compatibility and Hardware Requirements***
 ![Mercury](https://github.com/YWMKerman/AfterSolarSystem/assets/78585019/e86128d4-0659-4466-a221-a8807313759f)

-### _***AfterSolarSystem is compatible with (or provides support for) the following mods:***_
+### ***AfterSolarSystem is compatible with (or provides support for) the following mods***
 - [Environmental Visual Enhancements](https://github.com/LGhassen/EnvironmentalVisualEnhancements/releases)
 - [Scatterer](https://spacedock.info/mod/141/Scatterer)
 - [Distant Object Enhancement](https://spacedock.info/mod/2274/Distant%20Object%20Enhancement%20Continued)